CRT Terminator DV1000 ISA

 Improving Feature Connector Video Signal

 The Feature Connector bus contains multiple ground pins.
-The reason for this is that it allows the connector to provide a cleaner ground signal to each individual high speed video pin.
+The reason for this is that it allows the connector to provide a cleaner ground signal to the high speed video pins.

-However, to help mitigate accidental short circuits from an incorrect 180 degrees reversed installation of the Feature Connector cable, CRT Terminator by default does not wire some of these ground pins on the connector.
+So to help mitigate accidental short circuits from an incorrect 180 degrees reversed installation of the Feature Connector cable, CRT Terminator by default does not wire some of the ground pins on the PCB.

 If your VGA adapter has a really glitchy video signal or you are attempting to make higher input video resolutions work, there are six unsoldered ground traces on the CRT Terminator board, on ground pins a2, a3, a8 through a11.
 You can attempt to solder these traces together in order to improve the individual ground lines, like so: